dennispassway/tropo/README.md

 Don't forget to start the oculus-rest server when you use the Oculus Rift!

-### Switching between the Oculus and the normal application
+## Switching between the Oculus and the normal application
-In app/javascripts/main.js there is a variable app.useOculus.
+In app/javascripts/main.js there is a variable `app.useOculus = false`.
 Setting this to false disables the oculus mode and vice versa!